Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ```

 In this example, we've defined a FS.Collection named "images", which will
-be a new collection in your MongoDB database with the name "_cfs.images.filerecord".
+be a new collection in your MongoDB database with the name "cfs.images.filerecord".
 We've
 also told it to store the files in `~/uploads` on the local filesystem.

 Your FS.Collection variable does not necessarily have to be global on the
 client or the server, but be sure to give it the same name (the first argument)
 on both the client and the server.

+_If you're using a storage adapter that requires sensitive information such as
+access keys, we recommend supplying that information using environment variables.
+If you instead decide to pass options to the storage adapter constructor,
-It's highly recommended that you put the server code in a server-only file that
+then be sure that you do that only in the server code (and not simply within a
-will not be sent to the client because the storage adapters sometimes require
-sensitive information like access keys.
+`Meteor.isServer` block)._

 Now we can upload a file from the client.
 Here is an example of doing so from
 the change event handler of an HTML file input: